thunderbird89/esf/stories/story-knock-knock.md

 Now it was up to the rest of them to make sure that sacrifice meant something.

 > "All ships, this is *Typhoon*.
 We've neutralized their battleship advantage.
 Now we grind them down.
 Focus fire on cruisers and screening elements.
 Keep their interceptors contained.
-And remember—we don't need to destroy them all.
+And remember - we don't need to destroy them all.
 We just need to survive long enough for reinforcements to arrive."

 She closed the channel and settled back into her command chair.